-Advisory: Beginning in June 2016, as part of reducing Mari’s volunteer hours in Bicycling Monterey’s 8th year, comments submitted may not be posted.
+As part of reducing Mari’s volunteer hours in Bicycling Monterey’s 8th year, comments submitted may not be posted promptly.
 See contact page for alternate ways to communicate (e.g., phone, postal mail).

 The comment system is intended to be quick and easy.
 If you find it isn’t, please let me know.

-- In support of our overall policies (see #9 below), anonymous comments will not be posted.
+- In support of Bicycling Monterey’s overall policies (i.e., #8 below), anonymous comments will not be posted.
 If you have a special need to use a pseudonym, feel free to contact me about alternatives.

-- It is not necessary to subscribe to this site or its RSS feed in order to make a comment.
+- It is not necessary to subscribe to this site in order to make a comment.

 - You may offer a comment at the end of any post.